savetheinternet/Tinyboard/README.md

 vichan - A lightweight and full featured PHP imageboard.
 ========================================================

+**Vichan has no active development, however you can still pay for support.
+Basic support costs $40/hr, and is only payable in BTC.
+New features depend on what you want.
+Email COPYPASTE &lt;AT&gt; KITTENS &lt;DOT&gt; PH if you're interested.**

 About
 ------------
 vichan is a free light-weight, fast, highly configurable and user-friendly